 - The requested alternative count date cannot be more than 45 school days after the first school day of the applicable school year. - Alternative count date requests should outline the reason for the request, and include a copy of the corresponding calendar (district, school, or program).
-The deadline for submitting requests to Kate Bartlett, Executive Director of School District Operations, via email (bartlett\k@cde.state.co.us) is September 15.
+The deadline for submitting requests to Amy Carman (carman_a@cde.state.co.us), Executive Director of School Finance and Grants is September 15. - During the Duplicate Count process, if a student is submitted by more than one district for funding, a district using the pupil enrollment count date will take precedence over a district using an alternative count date.
+(See Appendix C of this Guide for more information regarding the Duplicate Count process.)